mariusbuescher/tresor/README.md

 ## Architecture

-As some of the requirements say, only the devices reading the secrets should be able to decrypt them.
+As some of the requirements say, only the clients reading the secrets should be able to decrypt them.
 To achieve this, the secrets should be encrypted using a symmetric encryption algorithm, such as AES-256 or ChaCha20.
-The secrets should organized in collections and for each collection, a encryption password is generated.
-This password is then encrypted using asymmetric encryption for each device a user with access has.
+The secrets should be organized in collections and for each collection, an encryption password is generated.
+This password is then encrypted using asymmetric encryption for each client a user with access has.
 When requesting the secrets, only the encrypted version is going over the wire and is decrypted on the device using the private key of the asymmetric encryption algorithm.
+Anyhow, only an encrypted version of the secrets is stored on the server, so having someone without permission accessing the data should have no impact at all.

 Secrets live within one or more collections.
-These collections are assigned to an organization.
-Access to the collections is granted via teams within the organization.
-Each individual user can be in multiple organizations as well as multiple teams.
+Access to the collections is granted via teams.
+Each individual user can be in teams.

+Each client is defined by a keypair, where only the public key is stored on the server.

 ```mermaid
 erDiagram